String Quartet in D minor (Sibelius): Structure and music

 Sibelius structured the quartet in five movements:

 The work opens with a dialogue of violin and cello.
 The first movement contrasts "murmurous figuration with firm chords".
 The second movement is a scherzo in A major, connected to the first by musical motifs.
 The central slow movement has been described as a "soulful quest for serenity in F major".
 It contains "three detached, soft chords in E minor, remote from any of the previous harmonic implications", to which Sibelius added the "voces intimae" in a friend's score.
 A second scherzo is also connected by motivic similarity to the first movement.
 The finale, "with more than a hint of folk fiddling", grows in intensity by markings from Allegro to "sempre più energico" (always more energetic), described as "fiercely accented music of forceful contrasts but irresistible momentum".

 Arrangements

 The Finnish violinist and composer Pekka Kuusisto has arranged the work for chamber orchestra, which was included in Kuusisto's 2009 Australian tour with the Australian Chamber Orchestra.

+Discography

+The Budapest String Quartet made the world premiere studio recording of the String Quartet in D minor on 8 August 1933, which appeared on Volume 3 of HVM's The Sibelius Society series (DB.2317/23, 1935).